 - high blood pressure

-- high cholesterol
+- a high alcohol intake

-- maintaining a healthy weight through diet and exercise
+- maintaining a moderate weight

-- quitting smoking
+- avoiding or quitting smoking

 - limiting alcohol use

-While it is not possible to prevent every single risk factor, people can start taking steps immediately to reduce the possibility of a stroke.
+While it is not possible to prevent every risk factor, people can start taking steps immediately to reduce the possibility of a stroke.

 Here are some questions people often ask about a basal ganglia stroke.